johnnyhoichuen/big2-rl/README.md

 # Big Two with Deep Reinforcement Learning

 Big2-RL is a reinforcement learning framework for [Big Two](https://en.wikipedia.org/wiki/Big_two) (Cantonese: 鋤大弟), a four-player card-shedding game popular in many Southeast Asia countries played with a standard 52-card deck without jokers.
+Our framework uses multiprocessing and is heavily inspired by DouZero and TorchBeast (see Acknowledgements).

 Each player's goal is to empty their hand of all cards before other players.
 Cards are shed (or played) through tricks consisting of specific hand types (singles, pairs, triples and five-card hands), and each player must either follow the trick by playing a higher-ranked hand of the same type as the person who led the trick, or pass.
 If all other players pass, the person who won the trick "leads" the next trick and chooses which hand type to play.
 When one player empties their hand (the winner), the remaining players are penalised based on the number of cards left in their hands, and these penalties are awarded to the winner.